Corporate Governance

 該当

-• Mr. Haruhiko Yoshida has served in prominent positions at Mitsui & Co., Ltd. and possesses abundant experience and superior insight in regard to corporate management, in addition to extensive international experience.
-Based on the above, the Company has judged that he would help further strengthen the Company’s management system by making recommendations and supervising the overall management of the Company by utilizing his ability and experience.
+• Mr. Haruhiko Yoshida has served in prominent positions at Mitsui & Co., Ltd., and possesses abundant experience and superior insight regarding corporate management, in addition to extensive international experience.
+Based on the above, the Company has judged that he has been helping further strengthen the Company’s management system by making recommendations and supervising the overall management of the Company utilizing his ability and experience.

 • (Designation as an Independent Director)

-Mr. Yoshida is designated and filed as an Independent Director because he does not fall under any of the criteria for independence set forth by the Tokyo Stock Exchange and has a high degree of independence, and the Company determined that there is no risk of a conflict of interest between him and ordinary shareholders.
+Mr. Yoshida is designated and filed as an independent officer because he does not fall under any of the criteria for independence set forth by the Tokyo Stock Exchange and has a high degree of independence, and the Company has determined that there is no risk of a conflict of interest between him and ordinary shareholders.

 Masanobu Nakamura